kafkaesc/Chart-JS-Explore/README.md

 Built by Jared Hettinger

-A simple project for exploring [Chart.js](https://www.chartjs.org).
+A simple project for exploring [Chart.js](https://www.chartjs.org) and building some chart components of my own.
+This project is meant moreso more for exploring libraries and implementations of data than any sort of concept to launch.

 ## Initial Run